I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 While waiting for the answer, you can benefit from the ‘asylum seekers assistance programe’ such as the financial aid and the health insurance.

-If you accepted the offer from the OFII (you checked the “yes” box at the bottom of the document “offre de prise en charge”), you may be given an accommodation (if available), and the allowance for asylum seekers.
+If you accepted the offer from the OFII (you checked the “yes” box at the bottom of the document “offre de prise en charge”), you may be given an accommodation (if available), and the allowance for asylum seekers (ADA).

 There were places available : the OFII provided me with a proposition of accommodation